You’ve been growing your audience and your vision for starting your membership site is clear.

 #1.
 Engaging content

-Creating engaging content for your members is vital to the success of your membership site.
+Creating engaging membership site content for your customers is vital to the success of your membership site.

 If you’re wondering which type of content is preferred across the globe, 54% of customers want to interact with video, which is more than any other content format.